 JTC 210 (Newswriting)

 Note regarding Working With Words: A Handbook for Media Writers and Editors textbook:

 - You will not need LaunchPad Solo unless you wish to access the practice exercises (not required or graded in the course).
 The spiral edition of this text (print) is recommended so you will have this reference book for your personal library - it is a valuable text for review and looking up answers to grammar questions.

 - Working With Words: A Handbook for Media Writers and Editors, 10th Ed.
 (2020)

 Brooks, Brian S., Pinson, James L., and Wilson, Jean Gaddy

 Digital ISBN is 9781319279151.
 You will NOT need LaunchPad Solo.

 Textbooks and materials can be purchased at the CSU Bookstore unless otherwise indicated.

 Order either the comb bound print copy or a digital subscription at Individual Stylebook Online Subscription; the digital subscription can be accessed via computer, phone or tablet; the CSU bookstore does have print copies.

-Clarissa Crozier, MA ’91, teaches news writing, copy editing and publication design.
-She advised Arapahoe High School’s yearbook, newspaper and video productions that earned All American, Pacemaker and Crown Awards, and served as executive director for the Colorado Student Media Association.
-She holds an MA in administration, supervision and curriculum development from the University of Colorado-Denver, and administrative licensure from the University of Northern Colorado.
+Clarissa Crozier, MA ’91, teaches news writing and copy editing.
+She advised high school yearbook, newspaper and video productions that earned All American, Pacemaker and Crown Awards and served as executive director for the Colorado Student Media Association.
+She holds an MA in administration, supervision and curriculum development from the University of Colorado-Denver and administrative licensure from the University of Northern Colorado.
 She was recognized with the Journalism Education Association Lifetime Achievement Award, Colorado Journalism Teacher of the Year and Emily Gates Achievement Award.